 Walter Berube—bequest of Mr. Walter Berube ’23, of West Hartford, CT.

-Bessette Family—gifts of Andy F. Bessette P’10, of Orono, MN, Trustee of the College since 2007.
+Bessette Family—gifts of Andy F. Bessette P’10, of Orono, MN.
+Mr. Bessette served as a trustee of the College from 2007 until 2012.

 Bethlehem Steel Corporation—given by Bethlehem Steel Corporation.

-Bishop of Connecticut—given by The Rt.
-Rev. Walter H. Gray, D.D., Hon. ’41, of Hartford, former Trustee of the College, for students from the greater Hartford area.
+Bishop of Connecticut—given by The Right Reverend Walter H. Gray, D.D., Hon. ’41, of Hartford, former trustee of the College, for students from the Greater Hartford area.

 Black American Alumni—gifts from alumni, with preference given to Black American students.

 Grace Edith Bliss—given by Grace Edith Bliss of Hartford for students from the Greater Hartford area.